NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 - Define value sets (e.g., vasodilator antihypertensives for set 1, centrally-acting antihypertensives for set 2)
 - For each value set, collate search terms
     - chemical names  <br />
-    - proprietary names (OPTIONAL)  <br />
+    - proprietary names (OPTIONAL - database dependent)  <br />
 - Establish route (e.g., oral, parenteral/injected) **✱**
 - Consider purpose:
-    - repository  <br />
+    - repository - broad? malleable for various study/disease contexts? <br />
     - disease-specific (e.g., COPD inhalers)  <br />
 - Consider chemistry: **✱**
     - for search efficiency  <br />
     - don't search on common compounds, active or blocking groups, or side chains such as  *-nitrate -arginine -hydrochloride -mesilate*   <br />
     - although these suffixes may be listed as part of the drug name, they are not chemical-of-interest  <br />

 *Put all information of Step 1 into a spreadsheet, so you can refer back to this later:*